pjsmith404/bin-night-light/README.md

 1. **DONE** Get my Arduino programmable on whatever god forsaken operating system I'm using today.
 2. **DONE** Get my Arduino operating an LED or two.
 I'll probably go for basic LEDs here, although something overly programmable could be fun.
-3. Keep track of time with a time keeping module.
+3. **DONE** Keep track of time with a time keeping module.
 I don't think Arduino's basic clock will be able to track dates in any particularly useful way.
 Although, it could be a fun maths problem.
+    1. I instead opted for using the Arduino's internal clock and just tracking a 7 day cycle.
+I expect this will fall apart under long term use.
 4. Actually find out what day my bins are meant to go out on.
 This has proven a challenging task thus far.
 5. Find a design for a small bin that will hold the Arduino and all its attachements.
 6. Get said bin printed by my beautiful and loving wife.